sayhicoelho/typescript-node/README.md

 A scaffold to initialize a project with Typescript & Node.js.

+## TODO

+The below list is for features that will be added in the future.

+- Add authentication using JWT
+- Add roles & permissions to users
+- Add Express request validations
+- Add mail with Nodemailer
+- Add CRUD example
+- Add Web Push to send push notifications

+_You're encouraged to contribute to this project by adding new todos and fixing/adding new features from todo list._

 ## Setup

 Copy `src/.env.example.ts` to `src/.env.ts` and fill it using your environment variables.